 The College's current financial health grade is classified as "Outstanding" as described above.
 This is largely the consequence of maintaining pay and non-pay costs in line with levels of income as student numbers grow.
-Notwithstanding that, the continuing challenge to the College's financial position remains the constraint on further education funding arising from the ongoing cuts in public sector spending whilst maintaining the student experience.
+Notwithstanding that, the continuing challenge to the College's financial position remains the constraint on the site campus which currently is not large enough to support the expected increase in the local student population.
 This risk is mitigated in a number of ways:

-- By rigorous budget setting procedures and sensitivity analysis - · Regular in-year budget monitoring - Robust financial controls - Exploring ongoing procurement efficiencies.
+- By rigorous budget setting procedures and sensitivity analysis - Regular in-year budget monitoring - Robust financial controls - Exploring ongoing procurement efficiencies. - Discussions with key stakeholders including the Department for Education and Local Authority - The submission of applications to relevant government capital funding programmes.